xanxit/dnd/README.md

 - ### Search
   It allows you to search within these drag and drop lists, it updates on realtime when you search.

+- ### State Management
+  I have used Redux for the ease of state management and manipulation for the drag and drop

 - ### State Persistence
   I have used redux-persist to persist the state of the board so that even refresh does not hamper the state of your lists!!!